-Being a successful woman struggling with overeating can be very lonely.
-It’s not unusual to hear from a new coaching client that she feels disconnected and alone.
-She may feel too busy to reach out and if she does, she tends not to share the struggles or topics that are nearest and dearest to her heart.
+Being a successful woman who wants to stop overeating can be very lonely.
+It’s not unusual to hear from a new coaching client that she feels disconnected and isolated.
+She might feel too busy to reach out and if she does, she tends not to share the struggles or topics that are nearest and dearest to her heart.

 Let’s face it.
 Busy successful women may talk about their weight or complain about not making it to the gym, but the pain of feeling ineffective or trapped in vicious cycles with emotional eating or stress, or feeling scared that you can’t take control of this area of your life is usually a topic successful women keep to themselves.

 I get it.
-It’s not something you probably want to shout from the rooftops, but if you’re going it alone and telling yourself that you just need to work harder, be tougher, and have more willpower, you are missing out on one of the most powerful tools for change there is—high-quality help and support.
+It’s not something you probably want to shout about to everyone, but if you’re going it alone and telling yourself that you just need to work harder, be tougher, and have more willpower, you are missing out on one of the most powerful tools for change there is—high-quality help and support.

-Why do we downplay the importance of support when it comes to taking control of emotional eating, creating better life balance, wellness, and happiness?
+Why do we downplay the importance of support when it comes to taking control of emotional eating and creating better life balance, wellness, and happiness?

 I don’t know for sure, but I have a few ideas.